-Severity and nature of the defect will determine the group it belongs to.
+The severity and nature of the defect will determine the group it belongs to.
 Most of the importers do have the authority of specifying the number of every defect type they can accept in their finished items.
 It is this tolerance that will, in turn, determine the number of units per SKU the inspector will be checking.

 Most importers set the quality tolerance level by use of an AQL table used in an acceptable quality level sampling method.
 (Related: How to use AQL Table?)

 The importers set the highest tolerance level when it comes to the application of that standard to a smaller defect in the AQL sampling that has been inspected.
 However, a product can still fail inspection when the number of minor defects is beyond the set limit by tolerance.

 A good number of importers have limits of major defects set lower than those of minor defects in the sample size that has been inspected.
-In most cases, they will accept a product with a few major defects although they are most likely to reject the order or request the supplier to rework or hold onto it in case it fails inspection due to a high number of major defects.
+In most cases, they will accept a product with a few major defects, although they are most likely to reject the order or request the supplier to rework or hold onto it in case it fails inspection due to a high number of major defects.

 They are the most serious type of defects and do render a product unusable or even capable of causing harm to someone near it.
 Critical defects can put the business at huge risk or product recalls lawsuits and liability issues.
 Most importers usually have a zero-tolerance policy on orders that have critical defects.
 Any product will automatically fail inspection when a critical defect is found.

-Quality Defect Examples in Different Products
+Example of Quality Defects in Different Products

 Here are some of the most popular Softline defects

 They are the popular quality issue available in garment manufacturing.
 However, it is possible for factories to rework the defect by cutting the extra threads.
-There are times when you can categorize the untrimmed threads as a major defect depending on the type of customers you have.
+There are times when you can categorize the untrimmed threads as a major defect, depending on the type of customers you have.

-They normally appear due to operator error of sewing machine fault.
+They usually appear due to operator error of sewing machine fault.
 Missing stitches do have an impact on the product’s visual appearance, and it can easily affect the strength of the seam, making it a serious quality issue.

 - Critical Defect: Needle in an Item, any sharp point, mildew products, foreign insect, blood mark, etc.

 Here are some of the popular hardline defects: